trinsic-id/sdk/README.md

-# Trinsic SDK's
+# Trinsic SDKs

-This repository contains the scripts used to generate SDKs libraries from our OpenAPI spec in every major language.
-It also contains our UI SDKs to launch verification flows using the Trinsic widget.
+This repository is the home of Trinsic's API (backend) and UI (frontend) libraries.

-You can find the documentation of our platform at [docs.trinsic.id](https://docs.trinsic.id)
+You can find our platform's documentation at [docs.trinsic.id](https://docs.trinsic.id)

 ## API Libraries

-These are our server-side libraries used to communicate with Trinsic's API directly.
+Use these libraries in your backend to communicate with the Trinsic API.

 [![Go Reference](https://pkg.go.dev/badge/github.com/trinsic-id/sdk-go-api)](https://pkg.go.dev/github.com/trinsic-id/sdk-go-api)
 [![C# Version](https://img.shields.io/nuget/v/Trinsic.Api)](https://www.nuget.org/packages/WorkOS.net)